 With “mycompanyname” being the custom Team ID.
 Since the Team ID can simply be your company name, this is often the easiest ID for team members to enter as it’s often relevant and quick to remember.

 The channel ID is a randomly assigned to the channel upon creation.
 It is located at the end of a channel URL.
 For example:

 The last method requires typing out the full URL.
 So in the above two example this would require entering in “https://align.ustream.tv/mycompanyname” or “https://align.ustream.tv/channel/00928255”.
 This is generally the hardest of the three methods to communicate, but if the full URL is already copied in the device it can be easy to just paste without the need to remove any part of the URL.

 Another way to access a company’s portal is through clicking content that is secured as part of a Streaming Manager for Enterprise account.
 Once the IBM Cloud Video for Enterprise app has been installed, these links will present the option to open the content directly in the app.
 These links can be found on a website or included as part of an email.
 As a result, there is a built-in component of the app that can send email reminders to facilitate this need.

 If a user is having issues accessing the portal, the app can also send email reminders about the teams that email has access to.

 So if another user is having issues accessing it, either themselves or someone on their behalf can enter their email address into the reminders field.
 This will launch an email to their address that will contain a list of teams they have access, showing the portal name followed by the full URL.
 For most individuals, there will only be one team listed.
-However, an enterprise has multiple Ustream Align accounts and members who belong to multiple teams on different accounts they might see a list of several different teams to login to.
+However, a company has multiple Streaming Manager for Enterprise accounts and members who belong to multiple teams on different accounts they might see a list of several different teams to login to.